Cloudera posts long-awaited IPO filing

 Morgan Stanley, JP Morgan and Allen & Co are co-managing the offering.
 The company plans to list on the New York Stock Exchange, under the ticker “CLDR.”

+Due to the JOBS Act, companies typically unveil their filing about 15 days before the investor roadshow.
+This means that the actual IPO is likely to take place in late April or early May, as long as the company and stock market remain stable.

-This is part of a wave of tech IPOs.
+Cloudera is part of a wave of tech IPOs.
 Earlier this month, Snap kicked off tech IPOs for the year.
 Since then we’ve seen Mulesoft and Alteryx debut.
 We’ve also seeing filings for Yext and Okta, which are expected to debut in the coming weeks.

 0